AmirHajibeygi/Heat-transfer-Fin-2-Dimensionall/README_REPORT.md

 T_need at each step to have a specific matrix that is 300*20.
 Now we will use surf and draw the graph for it:

     ![Fin](images/Fin19.PNG)

+**Conclusion:** Because we assumed system 2-Dimensional,our code and plots have some problems that have been corrected in 3-Dimensional code of this Fin and you can observe this code in my github